Mahomet Allum

 Mohamet Allum (c.
-1858 – 21 March 1964), also known as Mohammed Alam Khan and nicknamed "The Wonder Man", was an Afghan herbalist based in Adelaide, South Australia.
+1858 – 21 March 1964), also known as Muhammad Alam Khan or Mahomad Allum and nicknamed "The Wonder Man", was an Afghan herbalist based in Adelaide, South Australia.

 He arrived as one of the Afghan cameleers brought into Australia to work on the camel trains which were being used to explore the interior of the continent in the late 19th century, and worked around the country before settling in Adelaide in 1899.

 Early life

 Allum was a Pashtun born in Kandahar, Afghanistan, around 1858.

 He travelled through Asia selling Arab horses and camels to the British Army, before sailing to Australia, arriving between 1884 and 1890.
 He was known to be in Kalgoorlie, Western Australia, in 1890, and again in 1903.
 He was present in Perth at the opening of the Perth–Coolgardie pipeline in 1903.

 It is recorded that he took a French ship to Adelaide, arriving in Port Adelaide in 1899.

-He ran a drapery business in Lismore, New South Wales, where he lost a court action in 1910 regarding unlawful seizure of his property.He experienced outright discrimination in at least one documented event, being charged 50% extra charged for his shipping passage from Burketown to Townsville "on account of not being a white person".
+He ran a drapery business in Lismore, New South Wales, where he lost a court action in 1910 regarding unlawful seizure of his property.
+He experienced outright discrimination in at least one documented event, being charged 50% extra charged for his shipping passage from Burketown to Townsville "on account of not being a white person".

 During the early 1900s (chronology unknown) is recorded as having run a drapery business in Duchess, Queensland (in Cloncurry Shire), working as a miner in Broken Hill (where he worked underground to learn about miners' ailments), and as a camel driver visiting Brisbane, Bourke in New South Wales, Farina, South Australia, the Nullarbor Plain, Townsville, Queensland and Broome, Western Australia.
 He practised herbalism in Wilcannia, New South Wales.
 He also distributed his herbal medicines wherever he travelled to those in need, especially the sick and the poor.

 He married an Annie Baker in Cloncurry, Queensland in the early 1920s.